 This punishment is a misdemeanor of class one which comes right below a felony.

 A felony by definition is considered to be more serious than a misdemeanor and if driving without a license is a misdemeanor then it’s not to be considered as a felony.
 Being caught driving without a license and under the influence of alcohol or drugs is also not considered a felony.
 In this case, the person convicted may lose the privilege to drive in Virginia for a set period of time.
-If caught for the first time then the ability to drive in Virginia is suspended for one year.
-If caught a second time which is within a range of ten years with the first time then the suspension goes up to three years.
+If caught for the first offense then the ability to drive in Virginia is suspended for one year.
+If caught a second time which is within a range of ten years with the first offense then the suspension goes up to three years.
 If caught three times within a ten-year interval then there will be an unfixed-length suspension.